 My reaction, however, was not to reject the digital approach and rush back to my saxophone.
 I realised that by disabling the most basic, unquestioned functions of my system, namely loop recording and quantising, and banishing templates and preset sounds, I could regain control of my process.
 I became interested in sound spatialisation and soon started dreaming my music again.
 It is a lesson I never forgot.

 I embrace tech, but I choose my tools and tailor them to my needs.
-For instance, I was an early adopter of three-dimensional printing and drones, but am a total laggard when it comes to smartphones and social media.
+For instance, I was an early adopter of 3D printing and drones, but am a total laggard when it comes to smartphones and social media.

 I have little interest in creating technologically-mediated “interactive” art, which I tend to find frustratingly gimmicky compared with the interactive cognitive capabilities of the human mind.
 The technology will certainly improve, especially with the development of AI, so my attitude may change one day.
 But for now, I have plenty to explore by tapping into our natural abilities for interaction.
 With my installations, I try to do what any storyteller does: grab your attention, hijack your neural pathways and manipulate you along a timeline.